hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

     !!! note

-        Setting the `miningbeneficiary` to an empty value clears out any override so that block rewards go to the miner rather than a global override address.
+        Setting the `miningbeneficiary` to an empty value clears out any override so that block rewards go to the block producer rather than a global override address.

 3. Restart all nodes in the network using the updated genesis file.